 Also, expect to fork out more in summer when demand for RVs is at its peak.

 3. Driving an RV Takes Skill

-Driving an RV is an acquired skill.
+Knowing how to drive an RV competently is an acquired skill that’s necessary when renting an RV.
 It is not the same as driving a large SUV.

 - Keep to the rightmost lane.
 An RV is slow and cumbersome.
 It is neither as maneuverable as a sedan, nor has the power of a big rig.
 Do not pass anyone unless it is essential.